ut4utc/imageCache/README.md

 # imageCache

+Caching Images With JavaScript and HTML5 progress Bars

 This JavaScript library is intended to make image caching as simple as possible.
 The syntax is:

 var s=["images/1.jpg", "images/2.jpg", "images/3.jpg"]; // or any array of image URLs